jianjieluo/Predict-Stress-in-English-Words/README.md

 A project task of a summer one-week course Data Mining in Sun Yat-sen University, China.

+I hope it can be a good code sample for new learner in Data Mining.
+This repo is related little to the implement of a classification while it focus on the consturction of the features matrix.
+It is convenient to use this repo to test your own thought about this problem.

 More project requirements are [here](https://github.com/longjj/Predict-Stress-in-English-Words/blob/master/Project.ipynb).

 ## Usage